Vheey77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 (2) A script that displays the content of the /etc/passwd file.
-(3) A script that displays the content of /etc/passwd and /etc/hosts (4) A script that displays the last 10 lines of /etc/passwd
+(3) A script that displays the content of /etc/passwd and /etc/hosts (4) A script that displays the last 10 lines of /etc/passwd (5) A script that displays the first 10 lines of /etc/passwd